arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.getting-started-with-ros2/content.md

 docker exec -it ros2_wayland_test bash
 ```

 This command opens a new bash session inside the running container named `ros2_wayland_test`.
-You will need to source the ROS2 environment again in this new session:
+You will need to source the ROS 2 environment again in this new session:

 ```bash
 source /opt/ros/jazzy/setup.bash